joakiol/RealEstateSummaryQuality/README.md

     **Methods**
     -   **`SummaryQualityModel.prepare_data(dataname, data, overwrite=False, overwrite_emb=False, train_embedder=False)`**

-        Prepare for training neural network part of model.
+        Prepare for training/testing neural network part of model.
 Will pre-process data (if overwrite=True/not already done), train embedder model (if train_embedder=True) and embed textual data (if overwrite_emb=True/not already done).
-These embeddings will be stored, such that neural networks can be trained on them directly.
+These embeddings are the input to the neural network part of the summary quality model, and will be stored such that the neural network can be trained efficiently.

         **Arguments**
-        - **`dataname`**  `(str)`: A name for the data to be used.
-Will determine the path for saving data.
+        - **`dataname`**  `(str)`: A name for the data to be prepared.
+Will determine the path for saving pre-processed data, as well as for saving embeddings by the embedder part of the summary quality model.
         - **`data`**  `(iterable[SummaryReport]/LabelledReportData)`: Data to prepare for training/testing.
         - **`overwrite`**  `(bool, optional)`: Boolean indicator of whether existing pre-processed data should be overwritten.
-If False, the data at path will be used, even if it does not correspond to the input 'data'.
+If False, any pre-processed data found at the path based on `dataname` will be used instead of the data in `data` argument.
 Defaults to False.
         - **`overwrite_emb`**  `(bool, optional)`: Whether new embeddings should be made by embedder model.
-Defaults to False.
+Whenever `overwrite_emb=True`, then `train_embedder`should also be `True`.
+Defaults to True.
         - **`train_embedder`**  `(bool, optional)`: Whether embedder model should be trained.Defaults to False.

-        **Returns**  `(str)`: Path to embedded data, ready for training neural network.
+        **Returns**  `(str)`: Path to embedded data, ready for training neural network (returned path is used by the models, but should not be used by a user).

     -   **`SummaryQualityModel.train(train_name, train_data, val_name=None, val_data=None, overwrite=False, overwrite_emb=True, train_embedder=True)`**